PipeWire/pipewire/doc/tutorial5.md

 ```

 To connect we specify that we have an `PW_DIRECTION_INPUT` stream. `PW_ID_ANY`
-means that we are ok with conneting to any producer.
+means that we are ok with connecting to any producer.
 We also allow the user
 to pass an optional target id.

 We're setting the `PW_STREAM_FLAG_AUTOCONNECT` flag to make an automatic